sonofspike/cluster_mgnt_roles/README.md

-# OpenShift 4 Management Cluster Seed Playbook
+# OpenShift 4 Management Cluster Seed Playbook (Online API Assisted Installer)

 > :heavy_exclamation_mark: *Red Hat does not provide commercial support for the content of this repo*